darlean-io/darlean.ts/examples/src/oracle/3_do_not_forget/readme.md

 * Persistence is implemented via actors.
 A **handler** specifies which actor type is responsible for a certain compartment.

-In the above configuration snippet, we can see that a specifier `oracle.fact.knowledge` (which is, as we will see later, used by the `OracleActor`) is mapped to compartment `fs.oracle-fact`, and that this compartment is handled by an actor of type `io.darlean.fspersistenceservice` (which stands for File System Persistence Service).
+In the above configuration snippet, we can see that a specifier `oracle.fact.knowledge` (which is, as we will see later, used by the `OracleActor` to indicate what kind of data it want to store) is mapped to compartment `fs.oracle-fact`, and that this compartment is handled by an actor of type `io.darlean.fspersistenceservice` (which stands for File System Persistence Service).
 We also see that this same compartment is stored in `./persistence/oracle/fact`, and that only 1 shard is being used (for what it is worth at this moment).

-To activate this configuration, we have to adjust the command line arguments in `package.json`:
+To activate this configuration, we have to adjust the `--darlean-config` command line argument in `package.json`:
 ```
 "example:oracle:3": "npx rimraf ./persistence && node lib/oracle/3_do_not_forget/index.js --darlean-config config/oracle/allinone/config-persistence.json5",
 ```